How To Measure For A Bespoke Kitchen

 So that we can get started and provide you with an initial estimate, We’ll need some measurements of your space.
 If you’ve got an architect or a designer on the project, that’s great!
 Please ask them for a .PDF and a .DWG file of your project and we’ll take all the measurements we need from there.

 If you’re looking to replace an existing kitchen or don’t have any design plans, we’ll need some initial measurements from you.
-At this point, you might be wondering “How to measure my kitchen?”
+At this point, you might be wondering “How do I measure my kitchen?”

-Don’t worry, we’ve put together this handy guide to show you how to measure a kitchen.
+Don’t worry, we’ve put together this handy guide to show you.

 What you’ll need to measure for a new kitchen